continuedev/continue/docs/docs/customize/model-providers/top-level/mistral.md

 Mistral currently does not offer any reranking models.

-[Click here](../../model-types/reranking.md) to see our full list of reranking model providers.
+[Click here](../../model-types/reranking.md) to see a list of reranking model providers.